Garblesnarff/gemini-mcp-server/README.md

 #### Error: "Method not found"

 This usually means Claude is trying to call a method that the MCP server doesn't support.
 Check the logs to see what method was requested.

+#### Docker-specific issues

+1. Ensure the container has proper network connectivity
+2. Check if volume mounts are correctly configured
+3. Verify environment variables are properly set
+4. Review container logs with `docker logs [container-id]`

 ### Debug Mode